+Say: We can use different tools to measure.
 Indicate a narrow paper strip.
-Say: Here is a paper strip.
-We can use it to measure how tall things are.
+Continue: Here is a paper strip.
+We can use it as a tool to measure how tall things are.

-- Several children build a tower with blocks. - Demonstrate how to hold the bottom of the strip next to the bottom of the tower while a child holds the top of the strip. - A second child marks the height of the structure by drawing a line on the paper strip.
+- Several children build a tower with blocks. - Demonstrate how to hold the bottom of the strip next to the bottom of the tower while a child holds the top of the strip. - A second child marks the height of the structure by drawing a line on the paper strip. - Write "Tower 1" next to the line.
+Explain: This tells us how tall Tower 1 is.